-February 2021 marked the global launch of Istec’s revolutionary SIL rated overspeed protection system: the SpeedSys 200.
-The system is highly adapted to growing market demands and challenges overly complex rack-based systems.
-This article describes 5 ways of how the SpeedSys changes the overspeed market.
+SpeedSys 200 & 300 are SIL-rated overspeed protection systems for rotating machinery.
+The systems are highly adapted to growing market demands and challenge overly complex rack-based systems.
+This article describes 5 ways of how SpeedSys changes the overspeed market.

 1. Compact architecture